-It’s a scorcher outside this weekend, and even though summer is supposed to be wrapping up…it’s obvious it is here to stay for a while.
-Summer means sun.
+It’s a scorcher outside this weekend, and summer is here to stay for a while.
+Summer means the sun.
 Sun means sun shirts!
 There are SO many different versions on the market, it’s hard to know which product to buy.
-Well let Decidedly Equestrian help you out.
-Here’s our showdown review of FIVE different brands: Kastel Denmark, EquiInStyle, Noble Outfitters, It’s A Haggerty’s and CoolBlast by Dover.
-Notes: I machine wash all of these brands on Cold and hang to dry.
+Well let me help you out!
+Here’s our showdown review of SEVEN different brands: Tailored Sportsman, Kerrits, Kastel Denmark, EquiInStyle, Noble Outfitters, It’s A Haggerty’s and CoolBlast by Dover.
+Notes: I machine wash all on Cold and hang to dry.

 EquiInStyle Cool Shirt: $ 86 – $98